Last Updated on 4 months by traveldrafts

 - Please – Por favor.

 #10 Portuguese love football… the actual football, not the American one!
-Portugal was European Champion in 2016, which was a significant accomplishment for such a small country.
+Portugal was the European Champion in 2016, a significant accomplishment for such a small country.

 If you want to experience this love for football, your best bet would be to watch a home game from one of the three biggest Portuguese clubs: Benfica, Porto, and Sporting.